The College Academic Program

 All-College Requirements for the Bachelor of Arts Degree (B.A.) at Colorado College

-The following requirements apply to all students who entered in the Fall of 2012.
-Currently enrolled students (students who matriculated prior to the fall of 2012) may choose to fulfill these requirements or the All-College requirements approved in the 2011–12 Catalog.
-See the online version of 2011–12 Catalog of Courses.
+The following requirements apply to all students who entered in Fall 2012 or after.
+Students who matriculated prior to the fall of 2012 may choose to fulfill these requirements or the All-College requirements approved in the 2011–12 Catalog of Courses.

 - Students must satisfactorily complete 32 units of academic credit.